 Training can range from farming skills, child care qualifications or business skills training.
-In some cases, this also includes start up grants to establish their own business, enabling these women to generate an income.
+In some cases, this also includes the facilitation of start up grants to establish their own business, enabling these women to generate an income.
 It enables them not only to survive but to thrive.

 Brave and beautiful wraps

 Last year more than 600 patients completed skills training and handicraft education.
 One of the products made by patients are beautiful chunky-knit wraps, knitted from raw Ethiopian cotton.

 You can purchase a patient-made wrap at The Hamlin Shop, and support both the patient who made it and the work of Hamlin Fistula Ethiopia!

 Below are the incredible stories of three women, Fetenech, Besemu and Beburuyosh who have used their personalised Hamlin care program to successfully find their independence and rewrite their stories.

 Customers at Fetenech’s coffee shop are inevitable treated to her beaming smile.
 The 28-year-old is thriving since she started her business three years ago.
 She boasts that she is ‘born again’ with a bright future ahead.

 It’s an outrageous transformation from when the woman who hid herself away from the world for seven years.
 A double fistula suffered after after an obstructed labour left here incontinent and as a result humiliated, isolated and cut off from her community.